jagennath-hari/SpatialFusion-LM/README.md

 | Mono+   | 126.1               | 7.87    | 4460 MiB  | UniK3D (ViT-L) |
 | Stereo  | 292.5               | 3.35    | 2126 MiB  | FoundationStereo (ViT-S) |

+> A signficant VRAM of ~8192 MiB is needed spatialLM:=true.

 ## 🤝 Contributing

 I welcome pull requests and suggestions!
 If you want to add a new dataset, model backend, or visualization utility, open an issue or fork this repo!